Mathematical study of degenerate boundary layers: A Large Scale Ocean Circulation Problem: Main approximation results

 \item Approximation of the West boundary layer: if $\bar V \cap \Gamma_W\neq \emptyset$ and $\bar V \cap \Gamma_{N,S}=\emptyset$, $\bar V \cap \Sigma=\emptyset$, $\bar V \cap \Gamma_E=\emptyset$,

 \end{itemize}

 \end{Thm} In the above Theorem, the term ``generic forcing'' is necessarily unprecise at this stage.
 It merely ensures that the terms constructed in the approximate solution are not identically zero.
 We will give a more precise assumption in the next chapter (see Definition \ref{def:tau-generic}).
 The interior of $\Gamma_{N,S}$, namely $ \mathring{\Gamma}_{N,S}$, is to be understood through the induced topology on $\d\Om$.
+If the forcing is generic, some rough estimates on the sizes of the different terms are given in the table page \pageref{tableaux-tailles}.